Conservation

 Payment into the ILF Program does not equate to an Audubon endorsement of the proponent’s project.
 Audubon plays no role in the Corps’ regulatory decision determining the nature and extent of required mitigation, or the appropriateness of any ILF payment.

 For more on the protocols and procedures involved, read the full program Instrument here.
+You can find additional information on the fact sheet.

 How to Receive Grant Funding to Protect and Enhance Wetlands